innoq/architecture-antipatterns/_case_studies/the_financial_company_app_productline_for_100+_countries.md

 * Variability engineering has been solved by mixing webviews with native App development.
 That create a bad user experience.
 Mixing webviews and native code also broke authentication, which was sold from the App development team as a feature, not a bug.
 * The approach they selected for domain and variability engineering for product lines has been deprecated since 2007, because it never worked.
 There was absolutely no knowledge about building product lines and that “non knowledge” was not known to the team.
 They thought they do the right thing and never questioned the approach or asked experts (Knowledge Tunneling).
 * Every little new feature you wanted from the product line required to be put on the roadmap and prioritized.
 If you have 100+ countries, this becomes a crazy bottleneck.
 However, Germany was high prio, so we got tiny features within 6 months (Centralisation bottleneck).
 * The generic app also had a generic “middleware” which did something no one understood.
 Everything was secret.
-The business case for the “middleware” required that operations of that “middleware” needed to be done by Indians which needed to access the production environment in Spain and France.
+The business case for the “middleware” required that operations of that “middleware” needed to be done by Indians which needed to access the production environment in countries outsides of Germany.
 Since german law requires certain financial company data to be in Germany, the whole production environment for that “middleware” had to be recreated for Germany only.
 Of course on an extra invoice for the german branch (Misapplied genericity).
 * Sunk cost fallacy: after millions have been spent, more millions have been spent to save the project.
 The whole project was the idea of the new digital lead and he got buy-in from several board members (Emotional misattachment).
 * Developing a new feature required efforts on several layers (app, middleware, backend), which have been developed by different teams in different countries (Horizontalism, Generic Conway Failure).